What Is a Starter Loan, and How Can It Boost Your Credit?

 How Starter Loans Work

-When you apply for a starter loan, the process is somewhat different from applying for other personal loans.
-Instead of receiving the entire loan amount upfront, the lender places the funds in a savings account or a certificate of deposit.
-You then make regular monthly payments, including interest, until the loan is completely paid off.
+With a starter loan, the process is straightforward.
+Instead of handing you the money right away, the lender usually holds the funds in a savings account or a certificate of deposit.
+You make fixed monthly payments over a set period—often 6 to 24 months.

 Pros